 Fronius relies on an external contractor to disconnect the home from the grid.
 The inverter needs to verify that the third-party contractor has safely operated.
 The Fronius spec sheet says that you’ll be without power for 90 seconds, but my tests show the changeover time only takes about 40 seconds.
 Are 40 seconds really that long to go without power?
 Keep in mind your computer will crash either way.
 Take your choice: batteryless backup (Fronius)- or a 20-millisecond changeover time (Sungrow).

 Take your choice: Batteryless backup – or a 20 millisecond changeover time.

-As for ease and cost of install – if your inverter needs to be a long way from your switchboard- Fronius would be an easier and more cost-effective solution.
+As for ease and cost of installation – if your inverter needs to be a long way from your switchboard- Fronius would be an easier and more cost-effective solution.
 If the inverter is right next to the switchboard – Sungow’s method would probably be easier, neater and cheaper.

 Just because you have a battery, it doesn’t mean it will work – or work well in a blackout.
 The Gen 24 inverter can:

-- Use the battery power to keep essential load running (assuming your electrician wired it this way)
+- Use the battery power to keep the essential load running (assuming your electrician wired it this way)

 - Continue re-charging the battery (while the sun is out)